Interdisciplinary Social Sciences

 In addition to the University’s general requirements, students seeking the B.A. in Interdisciplinary Social Sciences must meet the requirements listed below.

-For Children and Society specialization:
+For Children & Society specialization:

 For Community Education specialization:

-Students must earn a grade of "C-" or higher in all major and major related courses.
+Students must earn a grade of "C-" or higher in all major and major-related courses.

 Children and Society Specialization